geryoc/Ecommerce/README.md

 ## Technologies and libraries used:

+- .NET 5 asp.net core
 - Angular for the Client App.
 - Using Mapster for mapping contract and resource objects to domain objects
+- Mediatr for implementing Mediator Pattern and CQRS
+- Entity Framework Core
+- Using System.ComponentModel data annotations and validators for request inpput validation and application business logic validation.